 This note sets out information on the levels and rates of poverty in the UK, including historical trends and forecasts for future years.Jump to full report >>

-This note sets out information on the levels and rates of poverty in the UK, including historical trends and forecasts for future years.
-The focus here is on poverty defined in terms of disposable household income, although poverty may be defined in different ways and there is no single, universally accepted definition.
+This briefing paper focuses on poverty defined in terms of disposable household income, although poverty may be defined in different ways and there is no single, universally accepted definition.

 Various poverty measures based on disposable household income are in common use and the trend can look quite different depending on the measure used.
 Two commonly used measures are:

 So the ‘relative low income’ measure compares the households with the lowest incomes against the rest of the population in that year, while the ‘absolute low income’ measure looks at whether living standards at the bottom of the distribution are improving over time.
 A low income measure can also be combined with an assessment of whether households have access to key goods and services, for a measure of low income and material deprivation.

 Income can be measured before or after housing costs are deducted (BHC or AHC).
 Poverty levels tend to be higher based on income measured after housing costs, because poorer households tend to spend a higher proportion of their income on housing.